-The following criteria were developed as a tool to establish levels of concern.\ These criteria are not listed in a priority order.
+The following criteria were developed as a tool to establish levels of concern.
+These criteria are not listed in a priority order.
 (This information was excerpted from the Sensitive Areas section of the former Alaska Regional Response Team North Slope Subarea Contingency Plan.
 Please refer to the latest version of the Arctic and Western Alaska Area Contingency Plan (AWA ACP) for any revisions or updated criteria.

-- Human economic disruption economic/social value; human food source disruption - Mortality wildlife, fish, other organisms (how many potentially killed in relation to abundance) - Animal displacement and sensitivity to displacement - Aesthetic degradation
+- Human economic disruption economic/social value; human food source disruption - Mortality wildlife, fish, other organisms (how many potentially killed in relation to abundance) - · Animal displacement and sensitivity to displacement

-\NOTE: Base maps for Volume 2 are provided by Alaska Clean Seas and the ACS Member Companies for oil spill contingency planning and response purposes.
+NOTE: Base maps for Volume 2 are provided by Alaska Clean Seas and the ACS Member Companies for oil spill contingency planning and response purposes.
 While every effort has been made to ensure an accurate depiction of surface features, ACS and the Member Companies do not warrant that the data is accurate or fit for any other use or purpose.

-· Habitat availability and rarity

-- Threatened and endangered species, and/or other legal designation - Persistent concentration of oil or hazardous substances - Reproduction rate or recolonizing potential - Relative importance to ecosystem - · Potential for physical contact with spill pathway of oil or hazardous substance - · Resource sensitivity to response countermeasures
+- · Habitat availability and rarity - Sublethal effects, including sensitivity to physical or toxic effects of oil or hazardous substances and long-term effects to habitat, species, or both - Threatened and endangered species, and/or other legal designation - Persistent concentration of oil or hazardous substances - · Reproduction rate or recolonizing potential - Relative importance to ecosystem - Potential for physical contact with spill pathway of oil or hazardous substance - Resource sensitivity to response countermeasures